6 Common Air Conditioner Smells Explained and How to Solve the Issue

 • Electrical problem.

-Electrical issues should be inspected quickly to stop a fire.
-If you detect burning plastic when your air conditioner is running, turn it off and contact us at 814-308-0416 immediately.
+Electrical malfunctions should be examined immediately to avoid a fire.
+If you notice burning plastic when your air conditioner is running, turn it off and call us at 814-308-0416 immediately.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there may be mold growing within your air conditioner or ductwork.
+An overpowering ammonia odor means there might be mold growing within your air conditioner or ductwork.
 The smell isn’t the mold itself, but the mycotoxins that mold creates.

-Mycotoxins are hazardous to your well-being.
-That’s why you should have a pro like Patterson & Stirling Inc check your air conditioner and ductwork and clean it when needed.
+Mycotoxins are hazardous to your health.
+That’s why we recommend having a professional like Patterson & Stirling check your air conditioner and ductwork and clean it when recommended.

-Our Professionals Can Eliminate Odd Air Conditioner Smells Quickly
+Our Specialists Can Take Care of Strange Air Conditioner Smells Rapidly.

 You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
 When you are looking for relief from your stinky air conditioner, give us a call at 814-308-0416.
-We’ll diagnose the issue quickly and take care of it at a reasonable.
+We’ll figure out the issue quickly and resolve it at a competitive.